datacarpentry/datacarpentry.github.io/_posts/2016-11-31-intro-data-in-field.md

 We’re excited to learn about how the diverse members of our community use computational tools, particularly those in the [Data Carpentry curriculum](http://www.datacarpentry.org/lessons/), in their daily work.
 The Data Carpentry blog will be running a new series titled “Data in the Field” to highlight the many ways in which our community members integrate [“good enough” practices](https://arxiv.org/abs/1609.00037) for data management and analysis into their research.

-Stay tuned for upcoming posts from researchers in climate science, microbial ecology, entomology, ecology and evolution and the digital humanities!
+Stay tuned for posts in this series every Monday.
+Upcoming contributors include:
+- Naupaka Zimmerman, [position title]
+- Damien Irving, Postdoctoral Research Fellow, CSIRO Oceans and Atmosphere
+- Marian Schmidt, PhD student in Ecology and Evolutionary Biology at the University of Michigan
+- Monday Christie Bahlai, Professor of Integrative Biology at Michigan State University
+- Sean Pue, Professor of Linguistics at Michigan State University

 We’d love to hear from you!
 If you’re interested in contributing a post in this series please contact [ebecker@datacarpentry.org](mailto: ebecker@datacarpentry.org).